samolisov/bazel-llvm-bridge/README.md

 `bazel-bin`: `clang_copy_libclang` and `llvm_copy_c`.
 Just add the targets into the `data` attribute of a rule and they will appear in a `bazel-bin/external/<name of llvm_configure repository rule>` directory.
-Then the libraries can be manualy copied into the `bazel-bin` and be used for running built applications.
+Then the libraries can be copied into the `bazel-bin` (see genrules in the BUILD file) and be used for running your applications.